claesenm/optunity/docs/notebooks/notebooks/basic-cross-validation.rst

 num\_iter appropriately and then append num\_iter lists of test samples to the outer most list.
-Note that the test samples for a given fold are the idicies that you provide and then the train samples for that fold are all of the indicies from all other test sets joined together.
+Note that the test samples for a given fold are the idicies that you provide and then the train samples for that fold are all of the indices from all other test sets joined together.
 If not done carefully this may lead to duplicated samples in a train set and also samples that fall in both train and test sets of a fold if a datapoint is in multiple folds' test sets.